 How do I get Lockpoint and Confluence's Edit in Office functionality working with Google Chrome?

-As documented by Atlassian in CONF-23322, the Confluence Office Connector add-on—which enables the Edit in Office action for Confluence attachments—is not compatible with Google's Chrome browser.
-Only Firefox or Internet Explorer can be used to edit attachments directly in an Office application.
+As documented by Atlassian in CONF-23322, the Confluence Office Connector add-on—which enables the Edit in Office action for Confluence attachments—is not compatible with Google's Chrome browser in Confluence 5.x.
+In those versions of Confluence, only Firefox or Internet Explorer can be used to edit attachments directly in an Office application.

 How do I disable the Edit in Office button/link?

 If you wish to disable the Edit in Office button on a system where Lockpoint is installed, follow the steps listed below.

 Lockpoint overrides the functionality of the Atlassian Office Connector, so these instructions are different from systems where Lockpoint is not installed.

 - select "User-installed" add-ons in the dropdown (if applicable),

 - look through the list of user-installed add-ons to locate Arsenale Lockpoint, then click the entry to expand,